 How to get costumes for cheap-as-free #Pop Culture#costumes#crafts#dogs#Halloween#holidays October 7 | Cat Rocketship Photo via Banjo Brown.
 Used under Creative Commons license.
 Tomorrow is National Costume Swap Day! …Which I had never heard of before this year, but isn't it a brilliant idea?
 People around the world organize swaps and bring in totes of clothes, masks, wigs, shoes, and paint, and also "shop" for their own costume goods.
 Just sitting here thinking — without even entering my closets — I can think of loads of things to swap.
 A sombrero.
 A creepy frog mask.
 Shoes.
 A unitard.
 Several wigs that range from hot pink to deep auburn.
 And I'm totally unprepared for any of my costumes this year, so this Costume Swap thing is sounding like a really good idea.
 If you're interested in putting one on, Green Halloween has tips.
 Or, you know, just make a quickie Facebook invite and see who can come over for a stitch and bitch/beer-drinking session this weekend and get your swap on.
 Photo by I Stole the TV.
 Used under Creative Commons license.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS It's the most wonderful time of the year: TV Is back NEXT How to fill your home with art you love — even if you aren’t a collector Toggle comments [ 1 ] Kind of doing something like this soon, a friends financial situation recently changed so her kids are going to raid my giant costume box for halloween this year.
+PREVIOUS How can we make sure my step-daughter feels comfortable with our future children?
+NEXT How to fill your home with art you love — even if you aren’t a collector Show/Hide comments [ 1 ] Kind of doing something like this soon, a friends financial situation recently changed so her kids are going to raid my giant costume box for halloween this year.
 I'm actually ridiulously exited to see what they come up with!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.